ginstrom/paladin-novel/chapters/19_tide-turns.md

 ***

-The enemy vanguard appeared at the pass entrance as the afternoon sun began its descent.
+The enemy vanguard appeared at the pass entrance as reached its high point in the cloudless sky.
 Fifty cavalry rode in loose formation, their horses picking their way carefully over the rocky ground.
 Behind them came the scouts on foot, eyes scanning the heights for any sign of danger.
 They moved with the caution of professionals who understood that mountain passes were natural killing grounds, but their very caution worked against them—they were looking for obvious threats, not for the carefully concealed positions that Gond's forces had spent days preparing.

 Gond crouched behind a boulder the size of a small house, positioned where he could see the entire length of the pass.
 Beside him, Thorek held a crossbow loaded with a bolt that would signal the beginning of the attack.
 The dwarf's breathing was steady and controlled, his eyes fixed on the enemy column with the patience of a hunter waiting for the perfect shot.